gianluca92sr/AmazonBotIT/README.md

 # AmazonBotIT
 A new Amazon Bot for amazon.it.
 You can track a product and get it when is available.
-You can adapt the souce code to your favorite Amazon website.
+You can adapt the source code to your favorite Amazon website.

 # Requirements